 When our offices are open, you can report your non-gas repair by phoning us.

-Shian's office is open from 9am to 4.30pm each weekday - except for Wednesdays, when we are open from 12 noon to 4.30pm.
-Odu-Dua's office opening hours are currently 9am to 5pm on weekdays.
-We both close for Bank holidays.
+Our office is open from 9am to 4.30pm each weekday - except for Wednesdays, when we are open from 12 noon to 4.30pm.
+We close for Bank holidays.